meltano/meltano/docs/src/README.md

 - a `meltano.yml` file that will list any [`plugins` you'll add](/#meltano-add) and [pipeline `schedules` you'll create](/#orchestration),
 - stubs for `.gitignore`, `README.md`, and `requirements.txt` for you to edit (or delete) as appropriate, and
 - empty `model`, `extract`, `load`, `transform`, `analyze`, `notebook`, and `orchestrate` directories for you to use (or delete) as you please.

-Whenever you [add a new plugin](/#meltano-add) to a Meltano project, it will be installed into your project's `.meltano` directory automatically.
-However, since this directory is included in your project's `.gitignore` file by default, you'll need to explicitly run [`meltano install`](/docs/command-line-interface.html#install) before any other `meltano` commands whenever you clone or pull an existing Meltano project from version control, to install (or update) all plugins specified in `meltano.yml`.
 :::

 ::: slot meltano-init-code